ARTICLES

 DirectAdmin, while less feature-rich than cPanel and Plesk, stands out for its simplicity and lower resource usage.

-StackCP is our tailor-made hosting control panel to give our customers as much control of their domains, hosting, databases and email as they want.
+J36 Cloud is our custom hosting control panel, designed to give our customers as much control as they want over their domains, hosting, databases, and email.

 Hosting Control Panel and Website Management